Human Connection in the Age of Identity Politics

 This post is inspired by Boris, a subscriber with a few criticisms of The Reformers that sent me spiralling into avenues of related thought.
-Boris, who has clearly spent a lot of time thinking about the series, didn’t like aspects of my portrayal of the hoax artists.
+Boris, who has spent a lot of time thinking about the series, didn’t like aspects of my portrayal of the hoax artists.

 … the authors of the hoax are being shown in a bad light.
 They are being shown ridiculing the “victims” of woke ideology, laughing at the absurdity of their positions and scholarship.